Cell-Free MIMO with Rotatable Antennas: When Macro-Diversity Meets Antenna Directivity: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

 As shown in Fig.~\ref{fig1}, we consider an RA-aided cell-free downlink network comprising $B$ access points (APs) and $K$ users.
-Each user is equipped with a fixed isotropic antenna, while each AP $b\in\{1,\ldots,B\}$ employs a uniform planar array (UPA) of $M$ rotatable antennas (RAs).
+Each user is equipped with a fixed isotropic antenna\footnote{This assumption is motivated by practical user devices, which are typically size-, cost-, and power-constrained and are therefore commonly modeled as fixed isotropic antennas.}, while each AP $b\in\{1,\ldots,B\}$ employs a uniform planar array (UPA) of $M$ rotatable antennas (RAs).
 The UPA lies in the AP's local $x_b$--$y_b$ plane, where the $M$ RAs are arranged in an $M_x\times M_y$ grid with uniform inter-element spacing $d$ along both axes (i.e., $M=M_xM_y$).
 Using row-major indexing, the RA at local grid coordinate $(m_x,m_y)$, with $m_x\in\{1,\ldots,M_x\}$ and $m_y\in\{1,\ldots,M_y\}$, is assigned the index $m\in\{1,\ldots,M\}$ as

 The local position of antenna element $m$, relative to the UPA center, is given by

 where the origin is at the panel's geometric center and the array normal aligns with the local $z_b$-axis.
 Let $\bm{R}_b\in\mathrm{SO}(3)$ denote the rotation matrix from the local coordinate system (LCS) $(x_b,y_b,z_b)$ to the global coordinate system (GCS), and let $\bm{p}_{b,0}\in\mathbb{R}^3$ denote the global coordinate of the UPA center.
 Then, the global position of antenna element $m$ is given by